wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 <img src="/blog/images/climatarian/drawdown.png" />

 It can often feel like there's not much that we can do as individuals to combat climate change.
 Well, __shifting the way we eat is one massive way to do so__.
 It might not seem like much from an individual perspective, but collectively our efforts add up.
-And hopefully this meal will help make the shift easier.
+And hopefully this meal will show you how to make the shift easier.

 # What We Eat